What causes earthquakes?

 Earthquakes and tsunamis

 Because most of the Earth is covered by oceans, earthquakes often happen in the ocean.
 Usually an earthquake in the ocean just shakes the water and people don’t notice.
 But sometimes the water pulls all together into a huge wave called a tsunami (tsoo-NAMM-ee).
+If you are near the coast and there’s an earthquake, get away from the beach as fast as you can, in case a tsunami comes.

 Are there earthquakes on other planets?